With such abundant military history it is unsurprising that Gibraltar is home to many ghostly tales and known ghosts.

 Other sightings near the entrance of the tunnels have also been reported such as a military man and his dog who are said to roam Fosse Way a WWII tunnel within the rock.
 Other sights have been claimed outside the entrance to the Northern Defense tunnels where the sound of two violins have reportedly also been heard.

-The Gibraltar museum in Bomb House lane is a key attraction on the rock.
+The Gibraltar National Museum in Bomb House lane is a key attraction on the rock.
 The site dates back to a 14th century Moorish bath house which forms part of the exhibit.

 During the 19th century before a museum existed it was difficult to keep any important local finds.
 This is how the first known adult Neanderthal skull which was found in Forbes Quarry in 1848, was sent to the Natural History Museum in London.